 “Controlling Game,” Yali said finally.
 I slumped back in the chair as relief flooded through me.
-I didn’t even think about what I was supposed to do next, I was just glad it was over.
-After a little while, Yali continued, “Calming Game.”
+I didn’t even think about what I was supposed to do next.
+By the time she said “Calming Game,” I was just glad it was over.

 “Yeah, yeah, I did it,” I said dully.
 “I’m not angry anymore.”

 But that was when the problems started.
 Because right away, Yali started asking me to describe what it had felt like… and I just couldn’t.
 The anger was gone, but in its place, I felt utterly drained.
 Even just thinking back to describe my feelings felt like way too much work.
 Seconds passed, one by one, until it began to sink in how weird this was.
 I always had something to say.
 But now, I just felt empty.